 Before joining NEF as Executive Director in 2007, Peggy worked in the humanitarian sector for 7 years, in the fields of migration and post conflict, for the Red Cross, the Intergovernmental Organisation for Migration, in Afghanistan, the Caribbean and in Geneva.
 She started her professional path in the area of economic development with the Economic Mission of Chile in Paris and holds a Master in Foreign Trade.

 Roy joined NEF in March 2017 as a trainee.
-Since January 2018, Roy works as Assistant for the Fund for Democracy and Solidarity in Europe.
-He holds a LLB, English and French Law from the University of Kent, Canterbury and is currently working towards a LLM in Human Rights Law at the Brussels School of International Studies(University of Kent).
+Since January 2018, Roy is the Fund Assistant for Civitates.
+He holds a LLB, English and French Law from the University of Kent, Canterbury and a LLM in Human Rights Law and International Law from the Brussels School of International Studies(University of Kent).

 Roy previously worked in the legal field in his home country, Mauritius and also has experience in journalism.
 He had the opportunity to live in Mauritius, England and France.
-His personal and professional life has now led him to Brussels.
+His personal and professional life led him to Brussels.

 Sara is the Programme Manager of the Children and Evaluation Challenge Fund since June 2013.
 She was previously the coordinator of scientific projects at the International Union of Health Promotion and Education (IUHPE).